 This rain, it’s like a curse that’s never-ending, Clark thought as he noted his sneakers were damp from the puddle Neal agitated.
 And that’s when the cat raced in, sniffed the newly painted piece and sat himself down.
 Clark frowned at it, sat across from it on his three legged stool and wished it would disappear.

-By the time Mina arrived home he’s gotten acquainted with it.
-There was no collar or bell, ad nothing interesting about the cat other than it looked more like an oversized sleeked down rat with all that wet grey fur.
+By the time Mina arrived home he’s gotten acquainted with the feline.
+There was no collar or bell, and nothing interesting about the cat other than it looked more like an oversized if sleeker rat with all that wet grey fur.
 In other words, ugly.
 Clark didn’t recall it being in the neighborhood and wondered if it would go its own way as cats do.
 It looked cold as it curled up on the cracked cement floor.
 He felt it, too, under his rain jacket, that icy damp that spread as cloud coverage got thicker and rain pummeled the earth like a beastly thing.
 No wonder the cat took a chance with him.

 “Clark, you out there?”

-Mina always parked at front of the house around the corner.
-She came through the kitchen door and found them sitting quietly.
+Mina always parked at front of a house around the corner and came through the kitchen door to find them sitting quietly.
 He had closed the doors to warm the space up some and was contemplating how to make it even cozier.

 “What happened to the poor creature and why is it here?”

-She squatted before it, still dressed in her blue nursing clothes, ebony hair swept up in a fat bun with tendrils escaping, her eyes lit with interest.
+She squatted before it, still dressed in her blue nursing uniform, ebony hair swept up in a fat bun with tendrils escaping, her eyes lit with interest.